nrfconnect/sdk-nrf/doc/nrf/ug_thread_commissioning.rst

 Requirements
 ============

-To configure on-mesh Thread commissioning, you need at least two development kits that are compatible with either the CLI or the NCP samples.
+To configure on-mesh Thread commissioning, you need at least two development kits that are compatible with either the CLI or the Co-processor samples.
 Check the sample documentation pages for the list of compatible development kits.

 .. _thread_ot_commissioning_configuring_on-mesh_flashing: